njues/halfwaytree/install-instructions-with-vagrant.md

 Install Instructions Using Vagrant
 ===========

 ####These instructions show you how to install Halfwaytree and test it on a brand-new virtual Ubuntu environment.
+Using Vagrant reduces the likelihood that you'll have issues installing Halfwaytree.
+If you don't have Vagrant installed see my video tutorial: https://www.youtube.com/watch?v=5udMlaqCg8M

 Assumptions:<br>
 1. you have Vagrant installed<br>